 Downtown Detroit is bursting with fun opportunities for the whole family, so customize your Detroit Concours weekend.
-From more cars to sports to plenty of amazing food, there’s something to fill everyone’s tank.
+From museums and sports to plenty of amazing food, there’s something to fill everyone’s tank.

 TIME’s World’s Greatest Places 2022: 48 hours in Detroit

 Detroit was recently named one of the world’s 50 greatest places in 2022, by TIME Magazine.
 Check out what makes this city so special, from a range of new restaurant and hotel openings, an expansion of the iconic Motown Museum, and construction of the first electric vehicle charging road in the country.

 The American Coney Island Hot Dog has been a favorite with Detroiters and visitors for nearly a century.
 The reasons for the great popularity of the American Coney Island is the high quality, specially-seasoned, natural skin casing hot dog from Dearborn Sausage and our own Keros family secret recipe Coney Island Chili Sauce developed decades ago.
 Add to that a topping of fine mustard and sweet chopped onions that is the final touch to the distinctive overall taste and flavor of the American Coney Island Hot Dog.
 Served in a warm steamed bun, it's no wonder the American Coney Island Hot Dog has been such a tantalizing treat that's still hard to beat after all these years!
 114 W. Lafayette Blvd, Detroit MI 48226